grovetools/grove-gemini/docs/02-examples.md

     ```

 2.  **Run the first request to create the cache:**
-    The first request with a new context will create a cache on Google's servers, which may increase latency for that initial call.
-The `--yes` flag can be used to skip the confirmation prompt.
+    The first request with a new context will create a cache on Google's servers.
+The `--yes` flag skips the confirmation prompt.

     ```bash
     gemapi request --yes "What is the purpose of the GetGreeting function?"
     ```

 3.  **Run a second request to use the cache:**
     Subsequent requests will reuse the existing cache if it is still valid.
-The token usage summary will show a number of `Cold (Cached)` tokens.
+The token usage summary will show a count for `Cold (Cached)` tokens.

     ```bash
     gemapi request "How is the greeting message generated?"